-Lewis’ article is most insightful, and mentions Kloster among other international products, such as Pepsodent, promoted with verve in 1930s Malaya to the upmarket segment of a multi-ethnic society.
+Lewis’ article is most insightful.
+She mentions Kloster among other international products, such as Pepsodent, promoted with verve in 1930s Malaya to an upmarket audience in a multi-ethnic society.

-Malaya, as today for its successors Malaysia and Singapore, featured a multi-racial populace comprised mainly of Malay, Chinese, and Indian groupings.
-This tripartite classification can be simplistic given the many sub-divisions among these groups, including as to language.
-But frequently it is still used to describe the main cultural and ethnic groupings.
+In the interwar period Malaya, as today for its successors Malaysia and Singapore, featured a multi-racial population comprised mainly of Malay, Chinese, and Indian groupings.
+The tripartite classification can be simplistic given the many sub-divisions among these groups, including as to language, but frequently is still used to describe the main cultural and ethnic groupings.

 Malaya counted yet further ethnicities.
 In the 1930s these including the Japanese, a small European and Eurasian population, and persons of Middle East origin.

 I explain in my paper how Kloster vied with other brands, both local and imported, for a market that encompassed in part the segment limned by Lewis.

 As for Beck’s itself, which I discussed earlier, Kloster seems to have had mainly an international career, with eastern Asia demarcated in particular.
 The brand appeared in the former Java (now Indonesia), Japan, Thailand, and probably elsewhere in Asia.